ggit12/benchmark_llms/README.md

 snakemake --snakefile Snakefile --profile slurm_profile" C-m
 ```

 Note that this specific command might require some debugging, depending on your specific system configurations.
-For example, if conda is nto initialized in your `.bashrc`, this might fail.
+For example, if conda is not initialized in your `.bashrc`, this might fail.
 In this case, you can try manually by following the example below.
 ```bash
 tmux new -s snakemake